 It is a great privilege for me to represent the Dumfriesshire constituency in the Scottish Parliament.

 For generations my family has lived and worked in Dumfries and Galloway and, as such, I feel very strongly about protecting the interests of our communities, our settlements and our local people.
-I grew up in, and still live in Moffat, where I attended Moffat Academy before moving to Edinburgh to study Law at University.
-After graduating I began working for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working within Westminster as a parliamentary aide, including to current Attorney General Geoffrey Cox QC MP.
+I grew up in, and am still proud to call Moffat home.
+I attended Moffat Academy before moving to Edinburgh to study Law at University.
+After graduating I began working for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working within Westminster as a parliamentary aide, including to former Attorney General Geoffrey Cox QC MP.

 As a committed Unionist I returned to Dumfriesshire in the run up to the Independence Referendum in 2014 to help co-ordinate the local 'Better Together' campaign.
 Seeing our region vote so strongly to remain part of the United Kingdom strengthened my determination to stand for Ruth Davidson's Scottish Conservative and Unionist Party in the 2016 Holyrood elections in order to provide a strong opposition to the SNP's plans for a second referendum.